stefanos990/stefanos990.github.io/index.md

 ---
 layout: page
-title: About me, the life, the universe and everything more.
+title: About me, the life, the universe and everything more
 ---

 <div class="message">